Robert E. Kraut: Background

 Robert Kraut graduated Phi Beta Kappa from Lehigh University in 1968 and received his Ph.D. in social psychology from Yale University in 1973.
-He joined the sociology faculty at the University of Pennsylvania in 1972 and moved to Cornell University in 1974.
+He joined the sociology faculty at the University of Pennsylvania in 1972 and joined the psychology and sociology departments at Cornell University in 1974.

 In 1980, Kraut joined Bell Labs as a visiting scientist and departed Cornell in 1981 to become a full-time scientist working in Bell's Interface Planning group.
 Following the 1984 Bell System divestiture, he worked in the Behavioral Science research group at Bell Communications Research (Bellcore) and later became the director of the Interpersonal Communication research.
 During his tenure at Bell, Kraut was also a visiting lecturer and fellow at Princeton University.
 In 1993, Kraut left Bellcore and accepted a full-time faculty appointment at Carnegie Mellon University as a professor of social psychology and human computer interaction.
-Kraut was named the Herbert A. Simon Professor of Human-computer Interaction in 2000 and appointed University Professor in 2022.
+Kraut was named the Herbert A. Simon Professor of Human-computer Interaction in 2000, became an emeritus professor in 2018, and appointed University Professor in 2022.

 He was elected to the CHI Academy in 2003 and received its lifetime achievement award for research in 2016.
-He was board member of the Computer Science and Telecommunications Board of the US National Academy of Sciences and a fellow of the American Psychological Society and of the Association for Computing Machinery (2011).
+He was board member of the Computer Science and Telecommunications Board of the US National Academy of Sciences and is a fellow of the American Psychological Society and of the Association for Computing Machinery.

 Research

 Kraut's research focuses on five areas: online communities, everyday use of the Internet, technology and conversation, collaboration in small work groups, and computers in organizations.
-He has published more than 100 articles, papers and books.
+He has published more than 200 articles, papers and books.
 He first examines the challenges that individuals, groups, and organizations face when performing social tasks.
 Working with computer scientists and engineers to create and determine the usefulness of the new technology, he believes his findings can lead to the design of new technology to meet some of these challenges.

 Online Communities

-His most recent work examines factors influencing the success of online communities and ways to apply psychology theory to their design.
-This includes academic studies about Wikipedia, for example, research with Aniket Kittur on the condition that lead to better quality in Wikipedia articles and with Moira Burke in predicting successful candidates for Wikipedia administrators.
+Some of his work examines factors influencing the success of online communities and ways to apply psychology theory to their design.
+The results of much of this research are summarized in the book, Building Successful Online Communities: Evidence-Based Social Design.
+The underlying research includes academic studies about Wikipedia, for example, research with Aniket Kittur on the condition that lead to better quality in Wikipedia articles and with Moira Burke in predicting successful candidates for Wikipedia administrators.

 Kraut focuses on determining what motivates people to commit and contribute to online communities and designing these communities to be more successful.
 He also works with Aniket Kittur to understand coordination in online communities, with John Levine to understand socialization between newcomers and these communities, and with Laura Dabbish and Tom Postmes to design for commitment purposes.
-The results of much of this research are summarized in the book, Building Successful Online Communities: Evidence-Based Social Design.